j4321/tkcalendar/README.rst

 Widget keyword options:

-* STANDARD OPTIONS
+* Standard options

     cursor: cursor to display when the pointer is in the widget
     font: font of the calendar, can be a string such as "Arial 20 bold" or a Tkinter Font instance

-* WIDGET-SPECIFIC OPTIONS
+* Widget-Specific Options

     year, month: initially displayed month, default is current month

     day: initially selected day, if month or year is given but not day, no initial selection, otherwise, default is today

     locale: locale to use, e.g. "fr_FR" for a French calendar

     selectmode: "none" or "day" (default) define whether the user can change the selected day with a mouse click

     background: border and month/year name background color
     foreground: border and month/year name foreground color